- About Bulbs

 Tall dahlias may require staking, especially in windy areas.
 At planting time, insert a means of support, like flower support rings.

 We suggest removing spent flowers on a regular basis, for instance, once a week to best care for dahlia plants.
-Deadheading encourages your dahlias to put their energies into producing more flowers, thereby promoting an extended display of form and color in the garden.
+Deadheading encourages your dahlia to put its energy into producing more flowers, thereby promoting an extended display of form and color in the garden.

 Dahlias make excellent cut flowers.
 The ones best suited have a vase life of 7-10 days.
 Pick flowers that are nearly or fully open because the buds will not open once they're cut in most cases.
 On warm days, harvest early in the morning or late in the afternoon.
 Strip off all leaves that would be below the water line in your vase.
 Nutrients for cut flowers (floral preservatives) stimulate the flowers to open, extend the vase life and keep the water in the vase clean.